 Consult a Personal Injury Lawyer: Facet join injuries can be very serious because of the risk of major, long-term injury.
 This means that it is very important for you to have an excellent facet joint injury lawyer representing you.
 A skilled personal injury attorney will know the exact steps to take to get you the most compensation for your injury.

 Once you have met with an attorney, your attorney will analyze the facts and put together a case to win you compensation for your injury.
 “Damages” are the dollar value of what the accident has cost you and can include physical, mental, and financial costs.
 Your attorney may be able to have you compensated by the responsible party for the treatment of your injury, lost income, pain and suffering, and other damages that are connected to the accident’s impact on your normal life.

 Choosing the Best Legal Representation

-The lawyers at The Reeves Law Group have successfully won compensation for thousands of accident victims and have earned the firm a reputation for vigorous and caring advocacy.
+The Reeves Law Group has successfully won compensation for thousands of accident victims and has earned the firm a reputation for vigorous and caring advocacy.
 If you have suffered a facet joint injury, contact our office for a free case review.
 We can be reached at 800-644-8000 or through our website.

 Call (213) 271-9318 or contact us via our Quick Response page for a free and immediate case evaluation.
 For your convenience, we make home and hospital visits.